dariomorellidesign/Cinelab_video_player/README.md

 A video player for Windows x64 and NVIDIA RTX GPUs.
 It combines FFmpeg decoding, a Direct3D 12 renderer, NVIDIA Optical Flow, DLSS Super Resolution and DLSS Frame Generation, and support for DLSS Neural Rendering, for cutting-edge video playback experiments.

-## If you're here just for the Neural Rendering:
+## If you're here just for the **Neural Rendering** :

-This player doesn't come out-of-the-box with the Neural Rendering (NR) feature: you have to manually enable it through Reshade and its RenoDX plugin: this is to guarantee the correct licensing, but also to have a modular system, since the RenoDX plugin is in continuous evolution, you'll be able to experiment with any present or future release of the Neural Rendering feature.
+This player doesn't come out-of-the-box with the Neural Rendering (NR) feature: you have to **manually enable it** through Reshade and its RenoDX plugin: this is to guarantee the correct licensing, but also to have a modular system, since the RenoDX plugin is in continuous evolution, you'll be able to experiment with any present or future release of the Neural Rendering feature.

 [How to enable it](docs/NEURAL_RENDERING.md)

 > **Release status:** public beta.
 The release package targets Windows x64 systems with an NVIDIA RTX 50-series GPU.
 It includes the player, decoder tools, native DLSS SR, and the official production-signed NVIDIA Streamline runtime required by DLSS Frame Generation.
 Availability still depends on the installed NVIDIA driver and the GPU/runtime capability reported by the player.